Jetstream Partnership

 Johnny Jetstream

-Johnny studied Architecture and Literature at Newcastle University.
-He has had multiple solo exhibitions in Newcastle upon Tyne and exhibited at The Royal Academy.
-He has also won several international awards for printing and photography, been featured in and on the cover of many magazines and books.
+He has exhibited widely, with multiple solo shows in Newcastle upon Tyne and work presented at the prestigious Royal Academy.
+Alongside his exhibitions, Jetstream has received several international awards for printing and photography, and his work has been featured on the covers of numerous magazines and books.

 Michelle Hobby MFA Northumbria University, UK.